• Skip to primary navigation

 But class wasn’t over yet.
 I had placed three pieces of chart paper throughout the room for each of

 the texts that they will be responsible for in the exam next week.
-Each student was given a marker, and s/he had to add one important element for each text.
+Each student was given a marker, and they had to add one important element for each text.
 After they had done that, they walked around the room with their notebooks, brainstorming links between the texts.
 It was an action-packed and productive class!

 Next up: practicing outlines for the exam.
 Oh, the fun we will have this week!